5 new books to read this week

 Fiction

-1. Pretty Little Thing by Kit Duffield is published in paperback by Thomas & Mercer, priced £8.99 (ebook £2.99).
-Available now
+1. What Will People Think? by Vedashree Khambete-Sharma is published in hardback by Atlantic Books, priced £17.99 (ebook £5.99).
+Available November 7

-In this gripping thriller, Beckett Ryan returns to her childhood home to bury her parents, who died within a week of each other.
-The once-familiar community turns hostile, and her only ally is Leanne, a supposed childhood friend.
-Beckett, a successful author now facing financial ruin due to her mother’s entanglement in an internet scam, desperately needs the sale of her family home to save her from bankruptcy.
-But her hopes of leaving behind a painful past unravel as returning home stirs buried memories and secrets capable of destroying lives.
-Tackling themes of violence, trauma, isolation, betrayal and love, this story unfolds with a fast-paced, twist-filled plot that keeps readers captivated.
-The characters are layered and relatable, despite some shocking traits.
-It’s an engaging read, with unexpected turns that make it hard to put down.
+Tradition says she must get married 💍Fortunately, Ila is anything but traditional…

+Brilliantly warm and witty and featuring an unforgettable cast of characters, #WhatWillPeopleThink is perfect for fans of The Bandit Queens and My Name is Maame. https://t.co/SdJyV19uvX pic.twitter.com/P5bxPaDsWM

 8/10

-2. Playground by Richard Powers is published in hardback by Hutchinson Heinemann, priced £20 (ebook £10.99).
-Available now
+2. She’s Always Hungry by Eliza Clark is published in paperback by Faber & Faber, priced £9.99 (ebook £7.99).
+Available November 7

+Read an exclusive extract from She's Always Hungry by @FancyEliza over on @CosmopolitanUK 👇

 8/10